Where is the Grand Opera House?

 What time do the shows start?

-The show will always start promptly at the advertised time.
+The show will start promptly at the advertised time.
 We recommend that you arrive at least 15 minutes prior to the time printed on your ticket.

 What happens if I am late?